nodejs/node/COLLABORATOR_GUIDE.md

 than they were landed in staging.

-Any collaborator may land commits into a staging branch, but only the release the team should land commits into the LTS branch while preparing a new LTS release.
+Any collaborator may land commits into a staging branch, but only the release team should land commits into the LTS branch while preparing a new LTS release.

 #### How can I help?